Favorite Travel Quotes

 And because I’ve returned so often, several years ago I convinced interpreters at the Natchez Trace that they needed a book that documented in both text and photographs some of the features this incredible area preserves.

-Sunken Trace, created by erosion and thousands of footsteps
+Sunken Trace, worn down by many footsteps

 Because fall is one of the best times to visit the Natchez Trace, it is only natural mental images from this 450-mile long road should crop up again.
 Fall is beautiful throughout the country , and it’s the season along the Trace that has provided me with my so many recollections.
 In other words, the reds and yellows here in Glacier evoke memories from other parts of our nation, particularly when they are as splendid as those found in the South.